 “APIToDoc” class creates API documentation of the actual Python files.
-I do use docstring in consistent manner so I can pull any information later on from those files.
-This class reads docstrings in the Python file and create an html file that you can see on any browser.
+I do use docstring in consistent manner, so I can pull any information later on from those files.
+This class reads docstrings in the Python file and create a html file that you can see on any browser.
 As you may have guessed this is another code that writes codes.

 Here you can see the html files have been created by the “APIToDoc” class automatically.
 Creating those file take lass then a second.

 This is the end of first part and I have shown you the way to create an approach for pipeline development.
 Ways can be varying based on the needs.
 However, I have been using this approach, and I am very happy with it.
 It’s well organized and rock solid structure to use for any size of production.